Northern Yuan: Oirat domination (1388–1478)

 In 1388, the Mongol throne was taken over by Jorightu Khan Yesüder, a descendant of Arik Böke (Tolui's son), with the support of the Oirats.
-He abolished the Han-style title of former Yuan dynasty.
+He abolished the Han-style title of the former Yuan dynasty.
 In the following year, one of Uskhal Khan's subjects, Gunashiri, a descendant of Chagatai Khan, founded his own small state called Kara Del in Hami.

 The following century saw a succession of Genghisid rulers, many of whom were mere figureheads put on the throne by those warlords who happened to be the most powerful.
 From the end of the 14th century there appear designations such as "period of small kings" (Бага хаадын үе).
 On one side stood the Western Mongols and on the other the Eastern Mongols.
 While the Oirats drew their khans from the descendants of Ariq Böke and other princes, Arugtai of the Asud supported the old Yuan khans of Kublaid descent.
 The House of Ogedei also briefly attempted to reunite the Mongols under their rule.

 The Mongols eventually split into three main groups: the Oirats in the west, the Uriankhai in northeast, and the Khorchin between the two.
 The Uriankhai surrendered to the Ming dynasty in the 1390s.
 The Ming divided them into the Three Guards: Doyin, Tai'nin and Fuyu.

 Mongol relations with the Ming dynasty consisted of sporadic bursts of conflict intermingled with periods of peaceful relations and border trade.
 The Oirat-backed Örüg Temür Khan (Gulichi) was defeated by Elbeg Khan's son Öljei Temür Khan (Bunyashiri, r.
 1408–1412), the protégé of Tamerlane (d.
 1405), in 1403.
 Most of the Mongol noblemen under Arugtai chingsang sided with Öljei Temur.
 The Yongle Emperor (r.
 1402–1424) issued Öljei Temür an ultimatum demanding his acceptance of tributary relations to the Ming dynasty. Öljei Temur refused, resulting in the Ming dynasty conducting several campaigns against the Mongols.
 In 1409, a Ming army of 100,000 entered Mongolia but suffered a defeat against Öljei Temur and Arugtai at the Battle of Kherlen.
 In the following year, the Yongle Emperor personally led an expedition into Mongolia and defeated the Mongols.
 After the death of Öljei Temur, the Oirats under their leader Bahamu (Mahmud) (d.
 1417) enthroned an Ariq Bökid Delbeg Khan in 1412.
 Originally the Ming had supported the Oirats in their power struggle with the eastern Mongols, but as the Oirats gained supremacy over them, the Ming withdrew their support.

-After 1417 Arugtai became dominant again, and Yongle campaigned against him in 1422 and 1423.
+By 1422 Arugtai turned hostile again as the Ming did not grant him the trading privileges he wanted, and Yongle campaigned against him in 1422 and 1423.
 Bahamu's successor Toghan pushed Arugtai east of the Greater Khingan range in 1433.
 The Oirats killed him in the west of Baotou the next year.
 Arugtai's ally Adai Khan (r.
-1425–1438) made a last stand in Ejene before he was murdered too.
+1425–1438) made a last stand in Ejin before he was murdered too.